 Parent and Family Engagement

-The North Carolina Department of Public Instruction (NCDPI) Office of Federal Programs recognizes the critical role that partnerships among public school units (PSUs), parents, families, and communities play in student success.
-High-quality parent and family engagement (PFE) programming can significantly improve student outcomes.
+The North Carolina Department of Public Instruction (NCDPI) Office of Federal Programs recognizes that strong partnerships between public school units (PSUs), parents, families, and communities are essential for student success.
+When parents, families, and communities are actively engaged, PSUs see measurable improvements in student achievement, attendance, behavior, and overall school climate.

 Every Student Succeeds Act (ESSA)